nd-ball/llm-alignment-cct/README.md

 The full set of LLM responses used in the paper is already provided in this repository under `/Data/<DOMAIN>/<COUNTRY>/10LLMs.csv`.
 The folder is organized by domain and country, with one CSV file per country-domain pair containing responses from all 10 models across all 6 prompt templates:

 Each `/Data/<DOMAIN>/<COUNTRY>/10LLMs.csv` file contains the LLM response matrix L of shape (60 × M), where 60 = 10 models × 6 prompt templates and M is the number of questions in the domain.
 The 10 models are GPT-OSS:120B, Llama3.1:70B, Llama3:70B, Qwen2.5vl:72B, Qwen2.5vl:32B, Qwen2.5vl:7B, Qwen3:32B, Qwen:7B, Phi3:instruct, and GPT-4o.
 The 6 prompt templates (baseline, explicit, parentheses, directive, chain-of-thought, roleplay) are described in Appendix A of the paper.
-All responses were collected with temperature set to 0 via a university-hosted Open WebUI instance for the open-source models and via the OpenAI API for GPT-4o.

 ### Combining Human and LLM responses